A Dramatic Turn of Events

 A single beep came from the box on the table.

 Arus pushed himself up and ran as fast as he could, a fresh surge of adrenaline fueling his charge.
-The steel drawbridge was higher than he'd hoped, but there was still time to cross the gap.
-Maintaining speed as he ascended the rising structure, he prepared himself for the jump.
+The drawbridge was higher than he'd hoped, but there was still time to cross the gap.
+Maintaining speed as he ascended the rising structure, he prepared for the jump.

 Everything went wrong.

 As he planted his feet at the bridge's crest, there was a deafening explosion.
 It came from somewhere outside the Proving Grounds—perhaps as close as the barracks.
 The blast startled Arus so that his legs faltered as he leapt, giving his body only a fraction of the momentum it needed.
 Desperate to avoid falling into the frigid water, he extended his arms and crashed chest-first into the angled edge of the bridge's opposite side.
 Metal ridges in the steel surface provided temporary grips for his fingers as he dangled precariously high above the pool.
-Clinging with all of his strength, he looked up just northeast corner of the Proving Grounds burst inward in a shower of debris, sending chunks of rock and shrapnel hurtling across the facility.
+Clinging with all of his strength, he looked up just as the northeast corner of the Proving Grounds burst inward in a shower of debris, sending chunks of rock and shrapnel hurtling across the facility.
 Survival instinct kicked in, and Arus released his hold on the drawbridge.

 The fall seemed to last a lifetime.
 He could see people racing in every direction, their screams a mixture of frightened shrieks and barked orders.
-Then he hit the water, a bed of frozen needles that pierced him straight to the bone.
+Then he hit the water, a bed of frozen needles that pierced straight to the bone.
 He panicked at first, struggling and squirming and flailing his arms about in an attempt to right himself before finally forcing both mind and body to relax.

 For a moment—a brief moment—he could see the surface of the water.
 Then it was gone, obscured by a gnarled slab of debris that crashed into the pool.
 Arus rolled, frantically kicking away to avoid being crushed, but the sinking chunk of mangled metal and stone came down on his back and pinned him to the floor.
 Though not heavy enough to shatter his spine, the block forced free what little air had been left in his lungs.